Houston Psychiatrist

 11/24/2020

-Patients who suffer from alcohol use disorder (AUD) have a higher risk of losing control over when or how much you drink.
+Patients who suffer from alcohol use disorder (AUD) have a higher risk of losing control over when and how much they drink.
 They may also feel restless and irritable when they are not able to drink alcohol and have a tendency to continue using alcohol even when it begins to affect their health adversely.

-Hence, there is a need for an alcohol assessment so that appropriate medical intervention can be recommended to the patient.
+Hence, there is a need for an alcohol assessment so that appropriate alcohol medical interventions can be recommended to the patient.

 What is an alcohol assessment?

-The first step to receiving proper treatment for alcoholism is to recognize and accept that you have an alcohol use disorder.
-Most people find it difficult to escape the addiction as they are in denial about the true nature and extent of their alcohol intake.
-However, if you want to enjoy a healthy and fulfilling life, gaining independence from alcohol addiction is vital.
+The first step to receiving proper treatment for alcoholism is to recognize and accept that you have an alcohol problem.
+Most people find it difficult to escape addiction due to the denial about the nature and extent of their alcohol intake.
+If you want to enjoy a healthy and fulfilling life, gaining independence from alcohol addiction is vital.

 An alcohol assessment could be the first step towards this goal.
 Here are some symptoms that indicate a higher intensity of alcohol addiction and the need for prompt medical treatment.